lchin10/chin-ec530-project2/README.md

 - Created database (database.db) using sqlite3
     - Created a script to reset and clear the existing database
 - Created a client-side script to test API functionality
+- Added unit testing of backend using python (test.py)

 ## How it works (previous application in terminal, not in use anymore):